 So you want to know how to DIY your wedding cake with flowers?
 Look no further.
 Decorating your own wedding cake can either be one of the most satisfying or stressful parts of your big day.
 We would rather it be the former, so we’ve recruited some expert advice to help smooth out the process.

 If you are following the growing trend of baking your own cake or having a kind friend or relative do that for you, you may wish to use fresh flowers to finish it off.
 Even the wonkiest wedding cake can look charming when adorned with bundles of roses and gypsophila.
 Icing sugar and flowers go a long way in making a cake look good, hence why the DIY option is so popular these days.

-DECOR TUTORIAL Debby Donnelly-Addison specialises in organic, botanical baking using edible florals and foraged ingredients.
-Find her on Instagram @thebohobaker!
-Debby is an accomplished baker and owner of in house bakery Vanilla Nova Cake Boutique.
+Debby Donnelly-Addison specialises in organic, botanical baking using edible florals and foraged ingredients.
+You can find her on Instagram: @thebohobaker.
+Debby is an accomplished baker and owner of in-house bakery Vanilla Nova Cake Boutique.
 Here, she shares her insights to help you nail your wedding cake.

 Wired flower wraps:

 - Rinse your flowers in cold water and check between the petals for any bugs.

 - Take a piece of thick floristry wire and wrap with florists tape.
 If your wire isn’t thick enough to support the weight of your flowers, tape several pieces together to create a flexible band.

 - Starting with your foliage, start taping your stems to the band one at a time.
 Build up until you have your desired fullness and look.